pierusan/pierre-amelot-portfolio/README.md

 - Time machine with previous version of the website?
 - Multiple animated arrows at the bottom of the site
 - Credits with WithPoly, Spline, and other tools
+- Add code coverage tests?
+- Console message: Like what you see?
+Reach out! with Ascii art